Ayashiihito/japanese_tts_client_rs/README.md

 jtts is a program that uses machine learning text-to-speech to pronounce any Japanese text that you copy into the clipboard.
 You need an instance of [jtts server](https://github.com/Ayashiihito/japanese_tts_server) running for it to work.

-All generated audio is permanently stored inside of `audio_cache` folder as `.wav` files with `SHA1` hash of the text as a title.
+All generated audio is stored inside of `audio_cache` directory as `.wav` files with `SHA256` hash of the text as a title.

 ### Planned features:
 - [x] Audio caching